 So if you have any old scarves laying around, consider using them for your Christmas and New Year’s gifts.
 Your recipients will love them and reuse them. 😄

 Thankfully, my parents will be visiting for the Christmas holiday from the west coast.
 It’s been over one year since we saw each other.
-This will be a great time for all of us… especially for the kids.
+This will be a great time for all of us… especially my kids.
 My husband’s parents have passed so this is a big deal to me.
 Being married to an Italian who is also close to his roots brings more tradition as well.
 I never met my mother-in-law but I have heard that she was very kind, generous, and a great cook.
-She was the maternal hierarch who prepared big Italian dinners for all the relatives on Sundays and I wished that I had experienced those moments.
+She was the maternal hierarch who prepared big Italian dinners for all the relatives on Sundays.
 I did manage to save one of her famous cookie recipes.
-She called them her “magic cookies.”
-I will post about it in the near future.
+She called them “magic cookies.”
+I will have to share that in another post for the future.
 I promise…